 Regarding sexting and the chances it gives you to go out or have sex with someone, males showed a statistically significant difference with women (p<.001) and with people who preferred not to state their gender (p<.05).
 While women and people who preferred not to say their gender disagreed more clearly and strongly with the statement in question, men were less decided with no clear tendency.
 The second phase of the research showed marginally no statistically significant different in the answers of the different gender options.
+In the third phase, males continued having statistically significant (p<.01) different answers from females on the issue of the question; males' answers are scattered, while females mostly don't think that sexting gives you more chances of going out with someone or having sex.

 Although the majority of both age groups examined strongly disagreed with sexting giving more chances for dates and sex, the statistical analysis showed that there was a statistically significant difference between the two age groups (p<.05).
 More specifically, youngsters aged 16-18 were more opposed to sexting as a means for dating and sex than 13-15 aged ones.
-In the second phase age played no significant role in the answers given.
+In the second and the third phase age played no significant role in the answers given.